-In this guide, we are going to learn how the simplest way of how to reset MySQL/MariaDB root password just in case you have lost, forgotten or just want to change it.
+In this guide, we are going to learn a simple way to reset MySQL/MariaDB root password just in case you have lost, forgotten or just want to change it.

 To reset reset MySQL/MariaDB root password, step through the following;